graceleaper/course-catalog/README.md

 # Course Catalog React App

+A React app that displays a list of computer programming courses.
+When user clicks on a tag, all courses tagged as such will be displayed.

+## Challenges:
+- Keeping count of all the courses with a specific tag.
+Resolved using hash table.
+- Displaying tags and course cards in a grid system.
+Resolved using CSS Flexbox.

 ## Objectives (Tier 1)

 1. Render a catalog of course cards.
 Each card shows its course's image and title.
 Courses found in `src/courses.js`.